 Sticking with the Classic Roast

-There are many different recipes for roasting a turkey, but are some complex.
-If you’re just starting out cooking, you’ll want something that’s easy to master.
+There are many different recipes for roasting a turkey, but some are complex.
+If you’re new to cooking, you’ll want something that’s easy to master.
 In that case, we’ve reworked our roasted chicken recipe from “Leftover Cash: Winner, Winner, Double Chicken Dinner” for this festive occasion.

 Roast Thanksgiving Turkey and Vegetables Recipe

 For the Turkey